junaidsiddiqi/soc-honeypot/README.md

 Created a new Sentinel Workbook and used the Advanced Editor to paste a custom JSON configuration that renders a live geographic heatmap of all failed login attempts, sized and colored by attack volume.

-Used `ipv4_lookup` to join attacker IPs against the watchlist and surface geographic context:
+The workbook query uses `ipv4_lookup` to join each attacker's IP against the GeoIP watchlist and surface location data:

 ```kql
 let GeoIPDB_FULL = _GetWatchlist("geoip");